UBS Group Analysts Give Apple (NASDAQ:AAPL) a $142.00 Price Target

-UBS Group set a $142.00 target price on Apple (NASDAQ:AAPL) in a report issued on Monday morning, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the iPhone maker’s stock.
+Apple (NASDAQ:AAPL) has been assigned a $142.00 price objective by research analysts at UBS Group in a research note issued on Monday, Borsen Zeitung reports.
+The brokerage currently has a “buy” rating on the iPhone maker’s stock.
+UBS Group’s price objective indicates a potential upside of 5.63% from the company’s previous close.

-A number of other equities research analysts have also recently issued reports on the stock.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their target price on shares of Apple from $125.00 to $150.00 in a report on Friday, December 18th.
-Canaccord Genuity upped their target price on shares of Apple from $150.00 to $155.00 and gave the company a buy rating in a report on Thursday, January 28th.
-The Goldman Sachs Group reaffirmed a sell rating and issued a $83.00 target price on shares of Apple in a report on Thursday, April 1st.
-Morgan Stanley upped their target price on shares of Apple from $156.00 to $164.00 and gave the company an overweight rating in a report on Tuesday, April 6th.
-Finally, Barclays reaffirmed a neutral rating and issued a $136.00 target price (up from $116.00) on shares of Apple in a report on Thursday, January 28th.
-Two investment analysts have rated the stock with a sell rating, nine have given a hold rating and twenty-eight have issued a buy rating to the company’s stock.
-Apple presently has a consensus rating of Buy and an average price target of $136.95.
+Several other research firms also recently commented on AAPL.
+Fundamental Research raised their price objective on Apple from $113.91 to $148.12 and gave the stock a “buy” rating in a report on Friday, February 5th.
+Wells Fargo & Company raised their price target on Apple from $155.00 to $160.00 and gave the company an “overweight” rating in a research note on Thursday, January 28th.
+Wedbush reaffirmed an “outperform” rating and issued a $175.00 price objective on shares of Apple in a research note on Tuesday, March 16th.
+Needham & Company LLC increased their target price on shares of Apple from $140.00 to $170.00 and gave the stock a “buy” rating in a report on Thursday, January 28th.
+Finally, Morgan Stanley boosted their price target on shares of Apple from $156.00 to $164.00 and gave the company an “overweight” rating in a report on Tuesday, April 6th.
+Two analysts have rated the stock with a sell rating, nine have assigned a hold rating and twenty-eight have given a buy rating to the company’s stock.
+The stock has an average rating of “Buy” and a consensus price target of $136.75.

-Apple (NASDAQ:AAPL) last issued its quarterly earnings results on Tuesday, January 26th.
-The iPhone maker reported $1.68 EPS for the quarter, topping the consensus estimate of $1.41 by $0.27.
+Apple (NASDAQ:AAPL) last released its quarterly earnings data on Tuesday, January 26th.
+The iPhone maker reported $1.68 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.41 by $0.27.
+The company had revenue of $111.40 billion during the quarter, compared to analysts’ expectations of $103.24 billion.
 Apple had a net margin of 20.91% and a return on equity of 75.15%.
-The firm had revenue of $111.40 billion for the quarter, compared to analysts’ expectations of $103.24 billion.
-During the same period in the previous year, the firm posted $1.25 EPS.
-The company’s revenue for the quarter was up 21.4% on a year-over-year basis.
-On average, analysts anticipate that Apple will post 4.03 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was up 21.4% on a year-over-year basis.
+During the same period in the previous year, the company earned $1.25 EPS.
+As a group, sell-side analysts forecast that Apple will post 4.03 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which was paid on Thursday, February 11th.
-Investors of record on Monday, February 8th were given a dividend of $0.205 per share.
-The ex-dividend date of this dividend was Friday, February 5th.
-This represents a $0.82 annualized dividend and a dividend yield of 0.62%.
-Apple’s dividend payout ratio is 25.00%.

-In related news, COO Jeffrey E. Williams sold 133,867 shares of the stock in a transaction that occurred on Monday, April 5th.
-The shares were sold at an average price of $125.74, for a total transaction of $16,832,436.58.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Company insiders own 0.06% of the company’s stock.
+In related news, COO Jeffrey E. Williams sold 133,867 shares of the firm’s stock in a transaction on Monday, April 5th.
+The stock was sold at an average price of $125.74, for a total value of $16,832,436.58.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+0.06% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Cordasco Financial Network lifted its stake in Apple by 5.8% in the 1st quarter.
-Cordasco Financial Network now owns 16,358 shares of the iPhone maker’s stock valued at $1,998,000 after purchasing an additional 903 shares during the last quarter.
-Astoria Strategic Wealth Inc. bought a new position in Apple in the 1st quarter valued at approximately $244,000.
-Vanguard Capital Wealth Advisors lifted its stake in Apple by 3.8% in the 1st quarter.
-Vanguard Capital Wealth Advisors now owns 84,037 shares of the iPhone maker’s stock valued at $10,748,000 after purchasing an additional 3,078 shares during the last quarter.
-Acropolis Investment Management LLC lifted its stake in Apple by 4.3% in the 1st quarter.
-Acropolis Investment Management LLC now owns 84,214 shares of the iPhone maker’s stock valued at $10,287,000 after purchasing an additional 3,487 shares during the last quarter.
-Finally, Founders Capital Management LLC lifted its stake in Apple by 43.9% in the 1st quarter.
-Founders Capital Management LLC now owns 121,932 shares of the iPhone maker’s stock valued at $14,894,000 after purchasing an additional 37,196 shares during the last quarter.
-Institutional investors and hedge funds own 57.77% of the company’s stock.
+Several hedge funds have recently made changes to their positions in AAPL.
+Altus Wealth Management LLC boosted its position in Apple by 1.1% in the fourth quarter.
+Altus Wealth Management LLC now owns 6,813 shares of the iPhone maker’s stock valued at $904,000 after buying an additional 77 shares during the last quarter.
+Red Cedar Capital LLC lifted its stake in Apple by 0.5% during the 4th quarter.
+Red Cedar Capital LLC now owns 16,056 shares of the iPhone maker’s stock valued at $2,130,000 after acquiring an additional 80 shares during the period.
+Wilkins Investment Counsel Inc. lifted its stake in Apple by 4.6% during the 4th quarter.
+Wilkins Investment Counsel Inc. now owns 1,882 shares of the iPhone maker’s stock valued at $250,000 after acquiring an additional 82 shares during the period.
+Harborview Advisors LLC boosted its holdings in shares of Apple by 0.4% in the 4th quarter.
+Harborview Advisors LLC now owns 20,936 shares of the iPhone maker’s stock valued at $2,778,000 after acquiring an additional 87 shares during the last quarter.
+Finally, AlphaCore Capital LLC increased its stake in shares of Apple by 0.4% in the fourth quarter.
+AlphaCore Capital LLC now owns 23,981 shares of the iPhone maker’s stock worth $3,182,000 after acquiring an additional 88 shares during the period.
+57.77% of the stock is currently owned by institutional investors and hedge funds.

 Apple Company Profile